 As I sit the ranger wanders over and collects my hut pass.
 We fall into a an easy conversation about the hut, the sandflies and the weather.
 I can tell it is a conversation he has had a thousand times before, but he seems happy telling it again.
 He tells me people are often removed from track by helicopter when the river rises too high.
 I would settle for a normal amount of rain, sufficient to need a good rain jacket.

 DAY FOUR – 5 HOURS – 18 KMS

 Best part about the final day is that the path is mostly downhill.
 The worst part about the final day is knowing I am walking towards a place called Sandfly Point where the ferry will pick us up.

 The path continues along the river, passing by some very pretty waterfalls.
-I have always liked waterfalls for some reason.
-I always find a reason to visit them, though I'm not entirely sure why.
-I don't, for example, care about fireworks.
-I find them rather mundane.
-It is like once I have seen one skyrocket, I have seen them all, and even if there were a hundred going off at once, it wouldn't really be much different.
-Yet waterfalls still interest me.
-So basically, I'm as full of contradictory shit as the next person.
+I have always liked waterfalls and always find a reason to see them, though I’m not entirely sure why.
+I don’t, for example, care about fireworks as I find them rather mundane.
+Since I have seen one skyrocket, I feel have seen them all.
+Even if there were a hundred going off at once, it wouldn’t be much different.
+Yet waterfalls excite me.
+I’m as full of contradictory shit as the next person.